brevzin/cpp_proposals/2996_reflection/reflection.md

 While we tried to select a useful subset of the P1240 features, we also made a few additions and changes.
 Most of those changes are minor.
-For example, we added a `std::meta::test_type` interface that makes it convenient to use existing standard type predicates (such as `is_class_v`) in reflection computations.
+For example, we added a `std::meta::test_trait` interface that makes it convenient to use existing standard type predicates (such as `is_class_v`) in reflection computations.

 One addition does stand out, however: We have added metafunctions that permit the synthesis of simple struct and union types.
 While it is not nearly as powerful as generalized code injection (see [@P2237R0]), it can be remarkably effective in practice.